hellowhirl/mastering-git/README.md

 In situations where we don't want to commit our changes yet then we should stash our changes

 - stores our uncommitted in a safe place
-- Won't be part of our history
+- won't be part of our history
-- Will show up as green number count on command line
+- will show up as green number count on command line

 ```
 git stash push -m "New tax rules."
 ```

 To include new files that we add we have to use the --all (-a) option

+- By default new files will not be included in a stash

 ```
 git stash push -am "New stash message."